Join a meeting as an avatar in Microsoft Teams

 -

-Selected backgrounds might not be applied to the Avatar preview.
+Selected backgrounds might not be applied to the avatar preview.
 If this occurs, try selecting a background again.

 -

-Avatar video stream might flicker green when the Teams video resolution changes.
+The avatar video stream might flicker green when the Teams video resolution changes.

 Frequently asked questions